candlepin/candlepin.github.io/README.md

   modal dialog functions.

 # Openshift Details

+We require two extra gears for our application to run.
+Both gears are used to provide diagram support using plantuml.
+The first is openshift-graphviz-cartridge from <https://github.com/puzzle/openshift-graphviz-cartridge>.
+The second is openshift-plantuml-cartridge from <https://github.com/candlepin/openshift-plantuml-cartridge>.

 Right now, we have the BUNDLE_WITHOUT environment variable set to "development" to exclude gems that are in the development group in the Gemfile.
 If you ever need to change that then run the following in your Openshift app checkout.